-A Dutch Michelin-Star winning chef who was born in January 9, 1965 into a family who owned a café.
+A Dutch Michelin-Star winning chef who was born on January 9, 1965, into a family who owned a café.
 After working in a few places upon completion of a private chef course in Groningen, he started as a trainee chef in De Librije and became the head chef after a year.
 In 1993, Jonnie and his wife, Thérèse bought over the restaurant and received their 1st Michelin star shortly after this.
-He was also given the title SVH master chef, which is the highest culinary honor in Netherlands in 1997.
-Following this, with the 2nd Michelin star in 1999, he was made outstanding being the youngest two-star chef in Netherlands.
-It continues to shine with the 3rd Michelin star in 2004, making it the second three-star restaurant in Netherlands.
-Their successful story doesn’t stop there, as the 1st Michelin star landed on their Librije’s Zusje (Little Sister) restaurant in November 2008 (just six months after their opening) and the second in November 2011.
+He was also given the title SVH master chef, which is the highest culinary honor in the Netherlands in 1997.
+Following this, with the 2nd Michelin star in 1999, he was made outstanding being the youngest two-star chef in the Netherlands.
+It continues to shine with the 3rd Michelin star in 2004, making it the second three-star restaurant in the Netherlands.
+Their success story doesn’t stop there, as the 1st Michelin star landed on their Librije’s Zusje (Little Sister) restaurant in November 2008 (just six months after their opening) and the second in November 2011.

-His cooking is much attached to his love on regional products.
-The mutual passion with his wife of making everyday routine into special experience for everyone adds the flavor to their presentation of wine and food with much love and affection.
+His cooking is much attached to his love for regional products.
+The mutual passion with his wife of making everyday routine into a special experience for everyone adds the flavor to their presentation of wine and food with much love and affection.
 He pours his heart into what he is cooking to make it altogether unique and extraordinary.

 8. René Redzepi – Noma (Copenhagen, Denmark)

-Copenhagen’s top chef, Denmark’s God of Food and also one of the world’s most influential and inspiring chef.
-After his culinary course and trainings, the twisting point of his chef journey is at the age of 25 when he was contacted by Danish chef Claus Meyer to be the chief position of what later became Noma.
+Copenhagen’s top chef, Denmark’s God of Food, and also one of the world’s most influential and inspiring chefs.
+After his culinary course and training, the twisting point of his chef journey is at the age of 25 when he was contacted by Danish chef Claus Meyer to be the chief position of what later became Noma.
 It takes some time for the world to accept and welcome the new concept of Nordic food with its own DNA.
 Nevertheless, Noma became one of the most talked-about in the global gastronomy, having two Michelin stars, 3 consecutive years of top 50 in Restaurant magazine, and 4 years of Best Restaurant in the World.

 According to Redzepi, besides having a good mood to cook, adding music to the kitchen makes a dramatic change to the food, as well as away from the “steel cage” conventional kitchen.
 What makes him distinctive is he only uses what’s locally available in season.
-It is in the scarcity of winter that he came out with one of his iconic dishes called dried scallops and beech nuts.
+It is in the scarcity of winter that he came out with one of his iconic dishes called dried scallops and beechnuts.

 9. Emmanuel Renaut – Flocons de Sel (Megève, France)